MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-misconfiguration.md

 - One of these Defender for Cloud plans is enabled:
   - [Defender for Servers Plan 2](tutorial-enable-servers-plan.md)
   - [Defender Cloud Security Posture Management (CSPM)](tutorial-enable-cspm-plan.md)
 - [Agentless scanning for machines](concept-agentless-data-collection.md) is turned on.
-It's enabled by default in the plans, but [follow these instructions](enable-agentless-scanning-vms.md) if you need to turn it on manually.
+It's enabled by default when you enable a supported plan, but [follow these instructions](enable-agentless-scanning-vms.md) if you need to turn it on manually.
 - You're running Defender for Endpoint as an EDR solution on VMs.

 ## Investigate misconfiguration recommendations